 Remote in the United States (Washington, DC, metro area)

 Mercy For Animals aims to construct a compassionate food system by reducing suffering and ending the exploitation of animals for food.
-We envision a world where animals are respected, protected, and free to pursue their own interests.
+We envision a world where animals are respected, protected, and free.

 As a leading farmed animal advocacy organization, we know that achieving this goal requires a diverse, inclusive, and collaborative work environment—one that welcomes and sparks new perspectives and innovative ideas.
 If you are passionate about our mission, driven to make a big impact for animals, and eager to be part of a dedicated team, join us to help spread compassion around the globe.

 Currently, Mercy For Animals is looking for a federal policy manager to identify opportunities, design policies, and partner with the director of government affairs on strategies for driving U.S. federal policy change that will help create a more compassionate food system.

 - Identify opportunities, conduct policy analyses, and develop strategies that further Mercy For Animals’ legislative and regulatory objectives, specifically at the federal level